xebialabs-community/xlr-hashicorp-vault-plugin/README.md

 The [HashiCorp Vault](https://www.vaultproject.io/) plugin is an XL Release plugin that retrieves secrets from a Vault Server for use in your tasks and automations.
 These secrets include static and dynamic username and password fields from the Secrets Engine of your choice.

+NOTE: This is presently a community plugin meant to prove the concept.
+As such, there are optimizations that should be made, which includes a reduction in the liberal logging that *may* include secrets.

 ## Requirements

 * **XL Release requirements**